Never assume that water in the backcountry like water from lakes, streams, rivers, or springs, is safe to drink.

 Use only boiled, treated, or bottled water for:

-Chlorine and iodine can be used to kill bacteria and viruses, but they won’t kill all the parasites.
-Boil your water or use a filter to make sure it’s safe to drink.
+If you can't boil your water, filter it first and use chemicals to make it safer.
+Use chlorine and iodine to kill bacteria and viruses.
+These chemicals won’t kill all of the parasites.
+Boil your water to make sure it’s safe to drink.

-Don’t only rely on a UV light pen.
-You also need to use a water filter and chemicals to make your water safe.
+Don’t rely on a UV disinfection pen alone.
+You also need to use a water filter and to boil your water or use chemicals to make your water safe.

-Current as of: April 26, 2016
+Current as of: January 12, 2022

 Author: Environmental Public Health, Alberta Health Services